AvivSela/timeline_game/docs/POC Sprint Plan.md

 - TypeScript types are generated and available
 - Redis cache responds to basic operations

-#### 1.2 Basic Backend Services with ORM Integration
+#### 1.2 Basic Backend Services with ORM Integration ✅ COMPLETED
 **User Stories:**
 - As a player, I can create a new game and receive a room code
 - As a player, I can join an existing game using a room code
 - As a developer, I can use type-safe database operations

 **Technical Tasks:**
-- [ ] Create Express.js server with basic routing
+- [x] Create Express.js server with basic routing
-- [ ] Set up Prisma client and database service layer
+- [x] Set up Prisma client and database service layer
-- [ ] Implement GameManager service with ORM integration
+- [x] Implement GameManager service with ORM integration
-- [ ] Create room code generation system
+- [x] Create room code generation system
-- [ ] Implement basic game creation endpoint using ORM
+- [x] Implement basic game creation endpoint using ORM
-- [ ] Implement game joining endpoint using ORM
+- [x] Implement game joining endpoint using ORM
-- [ ] Add basic input validation and error handling
+- [x] Add basic input validation and error handling
-- [ ] Create database service utilities for common operations
+- [x] Create database service utilities for common operations

 **Acceptance Criteria:**
 - POST `/api/games/create` creates game and returns room code